brainstormforce/bb-header-footer/readme.txt

 == Description ==

-Create header and footer of the your site easily using [Beaver Builder](https://goo.gl/rYCvGw "Beaver Builder"),
+Create header and footer of the your site easily using [Beaver Builder](https://goo.gl/rYCvGw "Beaver Builder").

 The plugin only works with limited number of themes as of now, here is the list of supported themes -